bucketrobotics/palmerroboticsclub.github.io/CONTRIBUTING.md

 Commit the changes once you are happy with them.

+The format for messages is follows: "{COMPONENT_NAME}: {WHAT YOU DID HERE}"

+Examples of components:
+- index
+- contact-us

+If not page, name it with what it does, example "routing"

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.